Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/README.md

 ## Objectives

-After completing this tutorial, you will be able to:
+After completing this tutorial, you can:

 * Construct a packet switching graph
 * Understand the packet format for packet switching